Curriculum – English

 Achieving outstanding outcomes in English – knowing and remembering even more than what is expected in a grammar school KS5 curriculum

-To go beyond what is expected of an English Literature student at A level and achieve an outstanding outcome in English, students should read widely, engage in watching Ted Talks and recommended research, and learn key language and subject specific terminology.
+In KS5 we assess student against the core content and assessment objectives as outlined by the relevant A Level examination board specification.
+For English Literature this is AQA English Literature A. To go beyond what is expected of an English Literature student at A LEVEL and achieve outstanding outcomes in English literature students should read widely, engage in watching Ted Talks and recommended research, and learn key language and subject specific terminology.

 Recommended reading in English for Upper School (Years 12 – 13)